Bundesarchiv unchecked after a 100 years

 Notes

 1. Lena Mörike.
 Nationale Geschichtspolitik.
-Der Versailler Friedensvertrag in der 100-jährigen Erinnerung in Schulbüchern aus vier Nationen, transcript Verlag: Bielefeld, 2022, 149.
+Der Versailler Friedensvertrag in der 100-jährigen Erinnerung in Schulbüchern aus vier Nationen, transcript Verlag: Bielefeld, 2022, S. 149.